shreyagrawal09/DSA-Practice-Questions/README.md

 Feel free to browse, suggest improvements, or discuss alternative solutions!

-“The only way to learn a new programming language is by writing programs in it.” — Dennis Ritchie And to have a successful life, trust, pray and have patience. -Me(Shrey Agrawal)
+“The only way to learn a new programming language is by writing programs in it.” — Dennis Ritchie

+" ~ and to have a successful and peaceful life, trust, pray and have patience.". -Me(Shrey Agrawal)

 Happy Coding! 🎉